assyrianic/Tagha/README.md

 - [ ] add more opcodes for the arithmetic and comparisons so we can do packed vector mathematics easier.
 - [ ] add a form of referencing and dereferencing for memory and stack.
 - [ ] add API for host applications to embed this VM.
+- [ ] replace stack and callstack with an actual pointer.
+- [ ] design or think up Data, BSS, and Code format for bytecode binaries.
+- [ ] create format for libraries and headers.

+## End Goals list
+- [ ] complete, seamless embeddability to C (and by extension C++) programs.
+- [ ] complete as much as of the C standards are possible, including C11.
+- [ ] implement a compiler that generates the bytecode for this VM.
+- [ ] 64-bit version availability.
+- [ ] Windows compatibility/availability.